pedrohml/pedrohml/README.md

 ### Hello world

-In this place I am a software engineer spending time with curiosities and some serious stuff.
+I am a software Engineer with 10+ years in a wide range of industries

 These are some useful links to know me better:
 - [Blog](https://pedrohml.github.io)